weirdbandkid-games/documentation/README.md

-# documentation
+# Documentation
-This is for all of the documentation for weirdbandkid the Developer.
+This is for all of the documentation for `weirdbandkid the Developer`.